 Large speculators increased their net short position in CBOT corn futures in the week ended June 2, regulatory data released on Friday showed.

 “You may have some selling, and at least bull spreading the corn market,” said Mark Schultz, chief analyst at Northstar Commodity.

 Harvesting in the U.S. Southern plains added to pressure on wheat.
-But it was supported by news that parts of Russia could see the wheat crop fall by 40% compared with last year due to cold weather and drought.
-(Reporting by Christopher Walljasper; additional reporting by Naveen Thukral; Editing by Tom Brown and Richard Chang)
+But it was supported by news parts of Russia could see the wheat crop fall by 40% compared with last year due to cold weather and drought.
+(Reporting by Christopher Walljasper; additional reporting by Naveen Thukral; Editing by Tom Brown)